macdonaldezra/VistaFormer/README.md

 # VistaFormer

-This repository is the official code repository for the paper "VistaFormer: Vision Transformers for Satellite Image Time Series Segmentation"
+This repository is the official code repository for the paper "VistaFormer: Simple Vision Transformers for Satellite Image Time Series Segmentation"

 ## Installation